Jack Griffin: Career

-Griffin previously served as CEO of Time Inc. where he was fired by the company after less than six months on the job.
-He also served as the Chairman the Magazine Publishers of America (MPA), the trade association for the consumer magazine industry.
-Griffin has also served as Chairman of the American Advertising Federation (AAF), and as a Director of the Interactive Advertising Bureau and the Audit Bureau of Circulations.
+Griffin previously served as CEO of Time Inc. from 2010–2011—at which time it was the largest magazine publisher in the world.
+He was also a director of and senior advisor to Newsweek/Daily Beast from 2012–2013, when it was owned by IAC.
+From 1999 - 2003, Jack was the President and Publisher of Parade, when it was owned by Advance Publications and the Newhouse family.
+He served as the Chairman the Magazine Publishers of America (MPA), the trade association for the consumer magazine industry.
+Griffin has also served as Chairman of the American Advertising Federation (AAF), and as a Director of the Interactive Advertising Bureau (IAB) and the Audit Bureau of Circulations (ABC).
 Griffin was a Founding Director of Next Issue Media, a digital newsstand formed by a consortium of five leading publishers including Hearst Corporation, Conde Nast, News Corporation, Meredith Corporation and Time Inc. Griffin also worked at the Parade Division of Advance Publications (1999-2003), where he was President and Publisher of Parade Magazine.
 Additionally, Griffin served as Vice President of Marketing for the Meredith Television Broadcasting Group.